-- U.S. and China concluded ITU operator-to-operator coordination on GPS-Beidou/COMPASS signal compatibility in September 2010 - The U.S. has on-going bilateral discussions with the China Satellite Navigation Office on margins of multilateral international meetings - China has successfully launched five satellites for Beidou this year in an effort to eventually weave a constellation of 35 satellites by 2020 - So far, the Beidou/COMPASS system has a total of 15 satellites, five in geostationary orbit, five in inclined geostationary orbit and five in medium Earth orbit, according to the management office.
-A 16th satellite is expected to be launched by the end of October 2012 - China is developing the "Xihe" system to pinpoint positions within 0.1 meters in outdoor areas and 3 meters in indoor areas.
-The Xihe system is designed to enhance the accuracy of space based navigation systems such as GPS and Beidou/COMPASS - China plans to develop an urban positioning system, first in large cities such as Shanghai, and then across the country by the end of the 12th Five Year Plan in 2015
+- U.S. and China concluded ITU operator-to-operator coordination on GPS COMPASS signal compatibility in September 2010 - The U.S. has on-going bilateral discussions with the China Satellite Navigation Office on margins of multilateral international meetings - China plans a global constellation of 35 satellites by 2020 - So far, the COMPASS system has a total of 15 satellites, five in geostationary orbit, five in inclined geostationary orbit and five in medium Earth orbit, according to the management office. - China is developing the "Xihe" system to pinpoint positions within 0.1 meters in outdoor areas and 3 meters in indoor areas.
+The Xihe system is designed to enhance the accuracy of space based navigation systems such as GPS and COMPASS - China plans to develop an urban positioning system, first in large cities such as Shanghai, and then across the country by the end of the 12th Five Year Plan in 2015

-- GPS-Galileo Cooperation Agreement signed in 2004, ratified by EU in December 2011 - Four working groups established under Agreement - ITU coordination meetings held in September and December 2011 - Focused on GPS III, WAAS, EGNOS - Working Groups met in June 2012 to further cooperation activities - Second Plenary held in June 2012 in Washington, D.C. - Europe launched two In-Orbit-Validation (IOV) satellites in October 2012 - now has four IOV satellites in orbit - EU plans for about 26 Galileo satellites in orbit by late 2015
+- GPS-Galileo Cooperation Agreement signed in 2004, ratified by EU in December 2011 - Four working groups established under Agreement - ITU coordination meetings for last few years next meeting scheduled for December 2013 - Focused on GPS III, WAAS, EGNOS - Working Groups met in June 2012 to further cooperation activities - Working Groups A and C most active - Second Plenary held in June 2012 in Washington, D.C.
+Next plenary scheduled for summer 2014 in Europe - Four IOV satellites in orbit some launch delays - EU plans for about 26 Galileo satellites in orbit by late 2015

-- Joint Statement on GNSS cooperation signed 2007 - Third U.S.-India Joint Working Group on Civil Space Cooperation held July 2011 - Parties agreed to resume work on interoperability between GPS and India's GPS Aided Geo Augmented Navigation (GAGAN) system and Indian Regional Navigational Satellite System (IRNSS) - India recently launched its second GAGAN equipped satellite using an Ariane-5 launcher from Kourou - NASA & ISRO each expressed interest and acknowledged mutual benefit in establishing a core GNSS remote sensing observatory in India - NASA provided overview of core observatory requirements
+- Joint Statement on GNSS cooperation signed 2007 - Fourth U.S.-India Joint Working Group on Civil Space Cooperation held in March 2013 in Washington, D.C. - Agreement was reached on measures to ensure the compatibility of the U.S. Global Positioning System (GPS) and its Indian counterpart GNSS program (IRNSS) - Second GAGAN equipped satellite in orbit launched by Ariane-5 from Kourou - NASA & ISRO have expressed interest and acknowledged mutual benefit in establishing a core GNSS remote sensing observatory in India

-- Japan plans four Quasi-Zenith Satellite System (QZSS) satellites by the late 2010s and up to seven total satellites for an eventual regional system in the 2020s - Joint Statement on GPS cooperation signed in 1998 - Cooperation focuses on compatibility and interoperability between GPS and Japan's QZSS - Bilateral agreements for QZSS monitoring stations in Hawaii and Guam - Annual Plenary meeting held in Washington, D.C., in January 2012 - GPS-QZSS Technical Working Group completed, released report on current activities - New consultations to coordinate noise floor issues between GPS and planned expanded QZSS
+- Japan plans four Quasi-Zenith Satellite System (QZSS) satellites by the late 2010s and up to seven total satellites for an eventual regional system in the 2020s - Joint Statement on GPS cooperation signed in 1998 - Cooperation focuses on compatibility and interoperability between GPS and Japan's QZSS - Bilateral agreements for QZSS monitoring stations in Hawaii and Guam - 10th Plenary meeting held in Tokyo in July 2013 - New consultations to coordinate noise floor issues between GPS and planned expanded QZSS - Current discussion about planned Indoor Messaging Service (IMES) and possibility to interfere with GPS

-- Russia recently repopulated its GLONASS system and has 24 satellites in orbit available for users - GPS-GLONASS discussions ongoing since 1996 - Joint Statement issued December 2004 - Working Group 1 met in June 2011 to discuss Russian augmentation system (SDCM), assignment of PRN codes, and GLONASS CDMA signal plans - Working Group 2 met October 2011 to discuss joint search and rescue capabilities - Joint Statements signed in September 2011 and June 2012 reaffirming intent to continue cooperation - Russia seeking GLONASS monitoring sites in U.S.: discussions ongoing
+- Russia recently repopulated its GLONASS system and has 24 satellites (plus three spares) in orbit available for users - GPS-GLONASS discussions ongoing since 1996 - Joint Statement issued December 2004 - Continuing discussions on next generation search and rescue capabilities building on COSPAS-SARSAT system - Joint Statements signed in September 2011 and June 2012 reaffirmed intent to continue cooperation - Russia seeking GLONASS civil monitoring sites in U.S.: Discussions ongoing